kmsiitkgp/R-Scripts/README.md

 # R-Scripts
-This repository contains all the R scripts I have written
+This repository contains all the R scripts I have written.
+R script to plot venn diagram